andypaul65/MVP/docs/subprojects/subproject-coding-standards.md

 - **Periodic Build Review**: Run `npm run build` after configuration changes, before commits, and at each incremental stage end.
 Inspect for TypeScript errors (e.g., TS6133, TS1484) and resolve all.
 - **Development Workflow**:
   1. `npm install` for dependencies.
-  2. `npm run dev` for hot reloading.
+  2. `npm run dev` for hot reloading (run in separate terminal, do not run in chat).
   3. `npm test` for unit/integration tests (using Jest/Vitest).
   4. BDD if applicable (e.g., Cypress for E2E): `npm run cypress:run`.
   5. Browser console checks for runtime errors.